bigfix/content/reports/README.md

 # Custom BigFix Web Reports

-This folder contains custom BigFix Web Reports that can be loaded though the "Report List -> Import Report" link in BigFix Web Reports
+This folder contains custom BigFix Web Reports that can be loaded though the "Report List -> Import Report" link in the BigFix Web Reports application.

 ## Reports